evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

     > help echo

-You will get the docstring you put in your Command-class.
+You will get the docstring you put in your Command-class!

 ### Making our cmdset persistent